269131/exam1-s269131/README.md

 ## REST API server

-GET '/api/visitator/cars'
+-GET '/api/visitator/cars'
 Request Parameters: None
 Response Body: List of all cars grouped by Model
-GET '/api/visitator/categories'
+-GET '/api/visitator/categories'
-Request Parameters: None
+-Request Parameters: None
 Response Body: List of all categories
-GET '/api/visitator/brands'
+-GET '/api/visitator/brands'
 Request Parameters: None
 Response Body: List of all Brands
-POST '/api/login'
+-POST '/api/login'
 Request Parameters: Username and Password
-Response Body:	It return the encrypted password of the user for authentication POST '/api/logout'
+Response Body:	It return the encrypted password of the user for authentication -POST '/api/logout'
 Request Parameters: None
 Response Body: None
-GET '/api/user/cars'
+-GET '/api/user/cars'
 Request Parameters: None
-Response Body: List of all cars (not grouped by Model) GET '/api/user/rentals'
+Response Body: List of all cars (not grouped by Model) -GET '/api/user/rentals'
 Request Parameters: None
-Response Body: List of all rentals, to check available cars GET 'api/userRental/:username'
+Response Body: List of all rentals, to check available cars -GET 'api/userRental/:username'
 Request Parameters: Username
-Response Body: It return the number of past rentals of the user GET '/api/carForC'
+Response Body: It return the number of past rentals of the user -GET '/api/carForC'
 Request Parameters: none
-Response Body: List with number of cars for each categories GET '/api/allRentalofUser/:username'
+Response Body: List with number of cars for each categories -GET '/api/allRentalofUser/:username'
 Request Parameters: Username
-Response Body: It return list of all rentals (past and future) of the user DELETE '/api/userRentalDelete/:idCar/:username/:beginDate/:endDate' Request Parameters: idCar, username, Beggining and End Date of a future rental of the user Response Body: None
+Response Body: It return list of all rentals (past and future) of the user -DELETE '/api/userRentalDelete/:idCar/:username/:beginDate/:endDate' Request Parameters: idCar, username, Beggining and End Date of a future rental of the user Response Body: None
-POST '/api/userRental/insert'
+-POST '/api/userRental/insert'
 Request Parameters: Username, IdCar, Beginning and End Date of a new Rental after Payment validation Response Body: Result of the operation